 Participation in these experiences requires that you and the instructor complete a contract that details the expectations for working on the project.
 These forms are below.

-Once the contract is completed and signed by the faculty member, bring it to the Advising office during walk-in hours during the dates listed below.
+Once the contract is completed and signed by the faculty member, bring it to the Advising office (see the advising site for details).